Childhood and Education Journey of Barry Sanders in Timeline

 Others born on this day/year

-1986: Oklahoma State Cowboys Debut
+1986: Oklahoma State University Enrollment

-1988: Record-Breaking Season
+1988: Record-Breaking College Season

-In 1988, Barry Sanders had one of the greatest individual seasons in college football history, setting college football season records with 2,628 rushing yards and 39 total touchdowns.
+In 1988, Barry Sanders had a record-breaking season in college football, setting college football season records with 2,628 yards rushing, 3,250 total all-purpose yards, 234 points, 37 rushing touchdowns, and 39 total touchdowns.

 1988: Starting Role

-1989: Brother Drafted by Chicago Bears
+1989: Brother Drafted to Chicago Bears

-2003: Autobiography Co-written
+2003: Co-Wrote Autobiography

-In 2003, Barry Sanders co-wrote his autobiography, "Barry Sanders: Now You See Him: His Story In His Own Words", with Mark McCormick.
+In 2003, Barry Sanders co-wrote his autobiography, "Barry Sanders: Now You See Him: His Story In His Own Words," with Mark McCormick.

 Barry Sanders Now You See Him: His Story in His Own Words